M

 Students usually come up with funny, original ideas that make everybody laugh.
 You will hear things like “We are amazing, active animals,” “We are cool, cheerful classmates,” or “We are beautiful, bouncy balloons.”

 Want to teach English online to groups?
-Get started here.
+Learn all you need to grow your online teaching.

 5. All about me

 Break students into pairs and tell them that they have one minute to talk about themselves.
 They can choose what they want to discuss, such as something they like, where they live, their birthday, how old they are, their hobbies, and so on.
-When the time is up, their partner talks about himself or herself.
-After these two minutes, switch up the pairs and start over.
+When the time is up, their partner talks about themselves.
+After two minutes, switch the pairs and start over.
 Continue swapping partners each round until everyone has talked with every classmate.

-If you are teaching English online and cannot split students into pairs, simply give them each one minute to address the whole class.
+If you are teaching English online and cannot split students into pairs, simply give each student one minute to address the whole class.

 ESL warm-up activities for teens and adults

-As mentioned before, teenagers and adults have an equal need for a fun warm-up activity as young learners.
+As mentioned before, teenagers and adults have equal needs for fun warm-up activities as young learners.
 Here are some slightly more complex warm-ups that will engage your older students and prepare them for the lesson.

 1. Sentence scramble

-For this activity, you can divide the students into small groups or pairs or they can work on their own.
-Come up with a few sentences before class, and write the sentence’s words on your physical or virtual whiteboard in a random order.
+For this activity, you can divide the students into small groups or pairs, or they can work on their own.
+Come up with a few sentences before class, and write the words of the sentences on your physical or virtual whiteboard in a random order.
 The first group or individual student to unscramble the words and read the sentence aloud correctly wins that round.

-When creating the sentences, you can use motivating mottos, the target language of the day, or review a grammar point from a previous lesson.
+When you create the sentences, you can use motivating mottos, the target language of the day, or review a grammar point from a previous lesson.

-Here’s how to teach English grammar — even if you’re terrible at it!
+Learn how to teach English grammar with confidence – even if you’re terrible at it.

 2. Storytelling

-This is a great ESL warm-up activity for encouraging teamwork and practicing vocabulary and grammar.
-It can be used in the online classroom as long as you have a whiteboard behind you that is visible to the students.
+This is a great ESL warm-up activity for English classes that encourage teamwork and practicing vocabulary and grammar.
+You can use it in the online classroom as long as you have a whiteboard behind you that is visible to the students.

 Check off the words as the class tells the story, and make sure everyone gets a chance to contribute!